Rafikhan29/MabotDemo/README.md

 The intention is that a build done by Travis CI will trigger execution of the test suite on the AWS system.This triggering of test execution is planned for builds of the “Development” thread.Builds of the “QA” thread can be scheduled by the Microsoft Task Scheduler and do not have to be triggered by Travis CI.

-Communications between the Travis CI system and the AWS system is done using ZeroRPC.
+Communications between the Travis CI system and the AWS system is done using `ZeroRPC`.

 The project is placed at `C:\Wizard_Latest` location on the AWS system.